 Connectivity Diagnostics app removes the guessing game from network troubleshooting.

 - The Diagnostics app offers a basic overview of your device, like displaying its memory size and battery charge cycles.
-While far from complete, we recommend enabling it because of the useful information it offers.
+Enable it to gain useful information about your device.

 The Diagnostics app gives a view of your Chromebook's system information.